Jesus teaches people about himself in Nazareth

 He has sent me to tell people who are in prison, “You can go free!”

-I must cause people that are like slaves to become free.
+He has sent me to let people who are like slaves become free.

-19 I must tell everyone, “This is the year when God will be kind to his people.” ’
+19 He has sent me to say, “This is the year when the Lord God will be kind to his people.” ’

-4:19Jesus read the words from Isaiah 61:1-2, but he changed them a bit.
+4:19Jesus read the words from Isaiah 61:1-2, but he did not read them all.
 20 When Jesus had read this to the people, he closed the scroll.
 He gave it back to an officer of the meeting place.
 Then he sat down to teach the people.
 Everyone in the meeting place was looking carefully at him.

 21 Jesus said to them, ‘Today this message has become true.
 It has happened while you were listening.’